 Eddie Hearn gave an animated interview during Maurice Hooker v Jose Ramirez fight week in which the promoter discussed the Dillian Whyte case.

-In order to save the Pay-Per-View show, Whyte needed to present his evidence.
-A green light from the UK Anti-Doping Agency and the Commissioner of the event, the British Boxing Board of Control, was sought.
+To save the Pay-Per-View show, Whyte needed to present his evidence.
+Greenlighted by the UK Anti-Doping Agency and the Commissioner of the event, the British Boxing Board of Control was sought.

-Throughout the process, Whyte’s opponent nor the governing body sanctioning – the WBC, were not informed of any adverse findings.
+Throughout the process, Whyte’s opponent and the governing body sanctioning the WBC were not informed of any adverse findings.

-Speaking to a representative of Barbershop Conversations, whom Hearn labelled ‘a clown’ during the video, his version of events were presented.
+Hearn spoke to a representative of Barbershop Conversations, whom he labeled ‘a clown’ during the video, and his version of events was presented.

-Essentially, Hearn says UKAD and the BBBofC are the ones responsible for allowing Whyte to face Rivas despite the red flag.
+The promoter says UKAD and the BBBofC are responsible.
+They allowed Whyte to face Rivas despite the red flag.

 Hearn also stated Whyte was fully cleared to fight.
-Which alludes to the amounts of steroids in Whyte’s system potentially being minute.
+A fact that alludes to the amounts of steroids in Whyte’s system potentially being minute.

-That’s all well and good, but the main bone of contention with the boxing fraternity has always been the lack of disclosure.
+That’s all good, but the prominent bone of contention with the boxing fraternity has always been the lack of disclosure.
 Rivas and the WBC should have been informed of the test results.

 This would almost certainly have resulted in Rivas pulling out of the fight.
-Plus, the WBC withdrawing their sanction of the interim title contest.
+Plus, the WBC withdrew their sanction of the interim title contest.

-The ethics of the whole scenario have seemingly gone out of the window in this instance, in favor of the strict following of UKAD and BBBofC protocol.
+The ethics of the whole scenario have seemingly gone out of the window in favor of the strict following of UKAD and BBBofC protocol.

-It’s now hoped this case will be the catalyst to alter these clearly absurd rules.
+Hopefully, this case will be the catalyst to alter these absurd rules.

-Also, the WBC should have been handed the facts to make the correct judgement on the fight being a mandatory eliminator.
+Also, the WBC should have been handed the facts to judge the fight correctly as a mandatory eliminator.

-At this point in time, nothing has changed since the story first broke.
+At this point, nothing has changed since the story first broke.
 More needs to be revealed once the ‘B’ sample is opened.